-If you get Housing Benefit that you are not entitled to, it is called an overpayment.
+If you get benefit that you are not entitled to, it is called an overpayment.
 Some reasons for an overpayment are:

-Most Housing Benefit overpayments are recoverable unless the overpayment was caused by official error and you could not reasonably have known you were being overpaid.
+Most benefit overpayments must be repaid unless the overpayment was caused by official error and you could not reasonably have known you were being overpaid.

 When we contact you about the overpayment, we will tell you how we plan to recover the overpayment.
-We will use one of the recovery options:
+We will use one of the following options:

-Take the overpayment amount from your ongoing Housing Benefit
+Take the overpayment amount from your ongoing Benefit

 If you are struggling to pay your rent while we recover the overpayment, we might be able to reduce the amount we take each week so you pay the overpayment back over a longer period.
 To ask us to look at reducing the weekly amount, fill in the financial statement.
 You will need to know all of your income and outgoings.